Skip to main content

 When a patient calls 9-1-1 for an ambulance, paramedics are dispatched based on the caller’s description of their medical condition or injury.
 BC Emergency Health Services (BCEHS) emergency medical call-takers quickly assess the severity of the patient’s condition and assign paramedics, ambulances and other resources to the call.

 For time-critical calls, BCEHS notifies first responders who have agreements with BCEHS.
-There are 275 first responder agencies across BC with agreements in place with BCEHS.
+BCEHS has agreements in place with first responder agencies across the province.

 Municipalities cover the costs of sending municipal resources such as fire crews to emergency calls.
 The first responder agency decides what 9-1-1 calls they will attend, often based on timing and available resources.